vaswadhati/scim-test/README.md

 - To allow for password-less remote push, set remote to use git (not https) protocol See https://stackoverflow.com/questions/16330404/how-to-remove-remote-origin-from-git-repo#16330439

+## Issues
+- chai-http chokes when using self-signed-cert.
+Temp fix is to disable NODE_TLS_REJECT_UNAUTHORIZED; more durable solution is to add Let's Encrypt cert for local SCIM provider test.

 ## License
 MIT - See LICENSE.md